ubriela/geocrowd-priv/README.md

 A) PSD Experiments

 Parameters in htree/Params.py
-    DATASET: name of the dataset, e.g., "yelp"
-    PercentSplit: budget allocated for split
+    *DATASET: name of the dataset, e.g., "yelp" *PercentSplit: budget allocated for split
-    splitFrac: splitting budget percentage for 1st level, (1-splitFrac) for 2nd level
-    minPartSizeHTree: maximum number of data points in a leaf node
-    dynamicGranularity: compute granularity of the htree automatically
-    c_htree: a constant for computing granularity automatically
-    CONSTRAINT_INFERENCE: applying constraint inference (for both htrees and grids)
-    partitionsHTree: maximum size of the htree
+    *splitFrac: splitting budget percentage for 1st level, (1-splitFrac) for 2nd level *minPartSizeHTree: maximum number of data points in a leaf node *dynamicGranularity: compute granularity of the htree automatically *c_htree: a constant for computing granularity automatically *CONSTRAINT_INFERENCE: applying constraint inference (for both htrees and grids) *partitionsHTree: maximum size of the htree
-    switchPartitionsHTree: determine the size of first level tree (used for both h-trees and grids)
-    nQuery: the number of queries
+    *switchPartitionsHTree: determine the size of first level tree (used for both h-trees and grids) *nQuery: the number of queries
-    queryUnit: the maximum query size
+    *queryUnit: the maximum query size

-    IS_LOGGING: enable logging individual query result
+    *IS_LOGGING: enable logging individual query result

-Parameters in PSDExp.py
+Parameters in PSDExp.py (starting point is at the end)
-    seed_list: an array of seeds
+    *seed_list: an array of seeds
-    shape_list: an array of query size (the maximum query size is queryUnit in htree/Params.py)
-    eps_list: an array of budgets
+    *shape_list: an array of query size (the maximum query size is queryUnit in htree/Params.py) *eps_list: an array of budgets

-    The starting point is at the end of this file

 Run experiments with the following command
 >> python PSDExp.py

-The aggregated estimation error is in the corresponding folder in ../output/ (see the PSD RESULT) The core dump estimation error is in folder ../log/.
-Each file is associated with a method. (see the CORE DUMP) The debug file is in exp/debug.log
+*The aggregated estimation error is in the corresponding folder in ../output/ (see the PSD RESULT) *The core dump estimation error is in folder ../log/.
+Each file is associated with a method. (see the CORE DUMP) *The debug file is in exp/debug.log

 B) Geocast Experiments
 >> python GeocastExp.py